tarekelkanaria/Second-template-for-elzero/README.md

 ## Table of Contents

-# Used Languages and libraries
+# Used Languages

 - [x] Create the page from scratch
 - [x] Using HTML5 semantic elements
 - [x] Using CSS3 new properties with attention to compatibility and browser-friendly behavior

-- [x] Used libraries
+# Used libraries

 - [x] Font awesome free v6.11
 - [x] Normalize.css v8.0.1

 # Responsiveness and navigation bar

 - [x] The page responsive across all devices
 - [x] The navigation bar leads to a section with smooth scrolling
-      - [x] The navigation bar displays on big screens y hover
+- [x] The navigation bar displays on big screens by hover
 - [x] It displays as a burger icon on small screens like the mobile
 - [x] Shows an active section to make the user navigation easier

 # Professionalism